ViktoriiaDorzhieva/ProjectCat/README.md

 # Walking cat
-ProjectCat is an iOS augmented reality (AR) app developed using Apple's RealityKit and ARKit frameworks.
+ProjectCat is an iOS augmented reality (AR) app developed using Apple's SwiftUI, RealityKit and ARKit frameworks.
 The app features a 2D cat that walks on the horizontal plane, showcasing movement behavior, animation, and texture switching.
-This project serves as a learning exercise to understand the basics of RealityKit, Swift, and SwiftUI.
+This project serves as a learning exercise to understand the basics of RealityKit, ARKit, SwiftUI and practice with Swift programming language.

 ## Project Description